 What is the Classics Club?
 From the blog:

 I devoted a complete day to preparing the list.
 Because I am very much an overlapper (a self-created designation for a person who loves to do activities that check off as many lists at once as possible) I created most of this list from books I had already challenged myself to read, from the 1001 Children's Books You Must Read list and the 1001 Books You Must Read list, as well as from the various award-winning book lists I'm perpetually trying to read.
-Books marked in bold print are completed and have links to reviews.
+Books marked in bold print are read and have links to reviews.
+I will try to read all of these by December 31, 2023.

 Are you a member of the Classics Club?
 What books do you want to read first?
 Are there any on this list that I should read soon?